onera/Cassiopee/Post/doc/source/Post.rst

     :type vars: list of strings
     :param split: 'simple' or 'withBarycenters', used in decomposing a in tetra (if needed)
     :type split: string
+    :return: a list of isosurface (one per original zones)
+    :rtype: list of arrays or list of zones

     *Example of use:*